 But the work is not over.
 “A major problem with malaria control is that it is a disease of the poor developing world and requires active compliance and participation by the endemic population,” says George Dimopoulos, a professor at Johns Hopkins Bloomberg School of Public Health.
 The efforts to change the mosquitoes – instead of trying to conquer the disease by efforts of the people where resources are scarce, could be the solution the world is looking for.

 At Mosquito Squad Southeastern Mass, we hope that children will soon be able to live a life free of the fear of malaria.
 We believe that with each crazy idea we become a step closer.
 We also believe it’s important to stop the growth of the mosquito population here at home.
 Our barrier treatment will do just that by eliminating 85-90% of the mosquitoes in your yard.
-Call us today to schedule your first mosquito spray and your first step towards a life free of mosquitoes.
+Call us today to schedule your first mosquito mist and your first step towards a life free of mosquitoes.